MarahAlrefaai/Prep-Challenges/README.md

   - to run all tests:`npm test`
   - to run specific tests: `npm test <test-number>`
     - For example: `npm test 06`

+## challenge 13
+mohammad awadallah help me to solve this challenge